IndigoUnited/js-promtie/README.md

 # Promtie

- > Neatly dress up your native promises with simple and useful utils.
+ > Neatly dress up your native promises with simple but powerful utils.

 Unlike `Bluebird` or `Q`, promtie aims to be used with native promises.
 It it very easy to start a chain of promises or to intersect a set of promises with an each or map iteration.